stjude/learngenomics.dev/docs/02-genomic-variation/01-baselines-for-variation.md

 require distinct treatments.
 Subtyping helps clinicians provide the precise course of treatment most suited for a given tumor.

-Studies that consist only of germline samples are general useful for discovering genes and variations that are associated with disease.
+Studies that consist only of germline samples are generally useful for discovering genes and variations that are associated with disease.
 Germline studies are basic research studies where hundreds of thousands of candidate variations are systematically filtered to find a few significant variants.
 Disease associated